Reading time: 9 min.

 10. Contact with oily objects

 Frequently using the same hair brushes, hair bands, or even hats without cleaning them regularly can coat them in sebum.
-And with every use, some of that sebum is spread across your hair.
-Keep this in mind when borrowing or lending this type of personal objects.
+With every use, some of that sebum is spread across your hair.
+Keep this in mind when borrowing or lending this type of personal objects or hair tools.

 Furthermore, your hands themselves can make your hair greasy if you run them through it when they are not completely clean.
 While your palms may not produce sebum, touching your hair while you are handling greasy foods, or after you put on oily hand lotion can lead to some of it getting on your strands.